Abdominoplasty & Tummy tuck in Utah

 Can liposuction be done at the same time as a tummy tuck?

 Dr. Yates will frequently do liposuction in combination with a tummy tuck.
 Most commonly on the abdomen and upper hips.
 The are varying opinions among plastic surgeons regarding multiple area large volumes of liposuction at the time of the tummy tuck.

 There is a significantly increased risk of DVT and pulmonary embolism when large volume liposuction is combined with an abdominoplasty.
 This is a major complication that rarely can result in death.
 Plastic surgeons have different appetites for risk.
 Dr. Yates feels that risks in cosmetic surgery should be reduced as much as possible.
 For that reason Dr. Yates does not offer large volume liposuction at the time of a tummy tuck.

 What should I expect after a tummy tuck?

-A dressing is applied and drains will remain for about a week.
+A dressing is applied and if place drains will remain for about a week.
 After a full tummy tuck you will remain in a flexed position at the waist for a week to limit tension on the suture line.
 Pain medications are used as necessary for the first several days.
 Lifting is limited and a supportive garment (which is supplied) is used for 1-3 weeks.

 You will notice quite a difference early after your tummy tuck although some swelling will be present for up to one year.
 The tummy tuck scar will fade over the first year.
 Unless you lose or gain a significant amount of weight, the results should last a long time.